-In November the Hull History Centre is hoping to put on an exhibition looking into the history of the Christmas card.
+The Hull History Centre is putting on an exhibition looking into the history of the Christmas card.
 There will be lots to see visually and we hope to get people talking about Christmas past as we approach the 2018 festive season.